felja633/DARE/README.md

 * numpy
 * scipy
 * matplotlib
-* pybind11
 * pathlib
-* openmp
 * cmake
 * pcl (if you want to use FPPSR)

 ## Installation
 Make sure that the above dependencies are installed.

-* Build the pybind module in src/math_utils at src/math_utils/build.
 * To be able to run FPPSR, you need to build the pybind module in src/pcl_utils at src/pcl_utils/build.

 You may use the shell script build_pybind_modules.
 The code has been tested in Ubuntu 16.04 and 18.04.